Overview

 La Honda Creek is one of only two Midpen preserves where visitors recreate among grazing cattle.
 Use common sense and remember the following safety tips:

-- Keep your distance and walk around groups of cows.
+- Keep your distance and move around groups of cows.

 - Keep pedestrian gates closed and leave larger vehicle gates as you find them – open or closed.